 Spontaneous mutations happen without any known reasons.

-It arises due to metabolic errors, replication errors or due development errors.
+It occurs by metabolic, replication, and developmental errors.
 Spontaneous mutations are rare and occur without any reason.
-It’s originated by birth.
+It originated by birth.

 Larger genes are more prone to spontaneous mutation because the chance of replication error is higher in larger genes.
 The rate of spontaneous mutation is 10-5 per gene per generation during replication.